ashtawy/Traffic-Sign-Classifier-Project/README.md

 | Road narrows on the right     			| Road narrows on the right 										|
 | Road work				| Road work				|
 | Wild animals crossing  		| Wild animals crossing				|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.

 I get almost 1.0 probability for each predicted image except the misclassified sign (Pedestrians) for which the certainity of the model is 0.92 given mistakenly to General Caution sign.
 The second largest probability of this image is 0.0789 and was assigned to the correct class label of Pedestrians.
 For the first image, the model is certain that this is a Dangerous curve to the right sign (probability of 1.0), and the image does contain a Children Crossing sign.
 The top five soft max probabilities were